 As players prepare for tomorrow’s opening round of the Masters, golf’s first major tournament of the year, the issue has become part of the discussion.
 Players, who are invited to participate, have been reluctant to talk about the club’s membership.

 “It’s a completely private club and they can do what they want,” Sweden’s Henrik Stenson, the 2009 Players championship winner, said yesterday at the club’s practice range.
 “I don’t really have anything to say on it.”

 While the club doesn’t disclose the names of its members, a 2010 partial list obtained by Bloomberg News and 2004 documents published by the Augusta Chronicle and USA Today show the past four IBM CEOs were members, beginning with John R. Opel, who ran the company from 1981 to 1985 and died last year.
 John F. Akers, IBM’s chief from 1985 to 1993, and Louis V. Gerstner, who helped turn around IBM as CEO from 1993 to 2002, also were members.

 IBM, Exxon Mobil Corp.
-(XOM) and AT&T Inc. (T) are now the tournament’s only U.S. sponsors.
+(XOM:US) and AT&T Inc. (T:US) are now the tournament’s only U.S. sponsors.
 Their agreements enable the companies to entertain executives and clients in private hospitality cabins, tucked into a wooded area along the left side of the 10th hole.